AdobeDocs/workfront-learn.en/help/agile/transitioning-to-agile.md

 jira: KT-10892
 thumbnail: transitioning-to-agile.jpeg
 hide: yes
-hidefromtoc: yes
 exl-id: eaad6a3f-9d1a-4dbe-8187-09e25de605f1
 ---
 # Transitioning to Agile

 ## Questions to ask before making the switch

-Before you jump into adopting Agile, let’s look at a few questions that will help you determine whether or not it will be the right fit.
+Before you jump into adopting Agile, let's look at a few questions that will help you determine whether or not it will be the right fit.

 The first question to ask is: will delivering product or feature increments be allowed at your company?
 Do you need to be able to change the focus or direction of that product in the middle of the process?
-In other words, are you starting a project without knowing all of the details of what the final product will look like based on the environment, future technological advances, or future wants/needs that aren’t apparent right now?
+In other words, are you starting a project without knowing all of the details of what the final product will look like based on the environment, future technological advances, or future wants/needs that aren't apparent right now?

-If you’re able to answer yes to the above questions, then so far, a transition to Agile is looking good.
+If you're able to answer yes to the above questions, then so far, a transition to Agile is looking good.
 Here is the second set of questions, focused on the infrastructure of your team:

 * Are they located near each other?